 In October of 2008, the Auch family and Darryl's suffered a major blow.
 During a routine medical checkup, Darryl's heart suddenly stopped.
 His doctor was able to revive him, but it stopped once more in the ambulance on the way to the hospital.
 Although he had been stabilized before he got to the hospital, doctors were quickly able to determine that Darryl had a serious heart valve defect that required emergency surgery.
 His defective heart valve was replaced successfully with a mechanical valve and, being otherwise healthy and fit, his recovery went better than average.
 Nonetheless, it quickly became clear that Darryl would not be able to continue to do the very physical work that he had done for the previous three decades, at least not at the same pace.

-So, in 2010, Darryl, his family, and Darryl's hitch up the proverbial covered wagon yet again and headed north, to the quiet woods of eastern Wisconsin.
-Here Darryl is still doing what he loves, and carrying on the Auch family tradition that his father started some fifty years before - building some of the finest replacement engines for air-cooled Volkswagens to be found.
+Today, Darryl is doing what he loves, and carrying on the Auch family tradition that his father started some fifty years before - building the finest replacement engines for air-cooled Volkswagens to be found anywhere.
 We hope you will be a part of that tradition.